 You're scrolling through Instagram, Facebook, or your social media feed of choice when suddenly you see an image or a video that causes you to - almost subconsciously - put your thumb down and stop scrolling.
 You quickly realize it's an advertisement that caught your eye, but nonetheless here you are watching an ad.
 In 2016, Facebook found that 65% of people who watch the first 3 seconds of a video will continue watching for at least 10 seconds.
-While those first 3 seconds are crucial for engagement, the first step is getting the user to actually stop and watch your ad in the first place is often the hardest challenge.
+While those first 3 seconds are crucial for engagement, getting the user to actually stop and watch your ad in the first place is often the hardest challenge.

 How do you increase the odds of someone stopping to look at your ad?
 And then engaging with it?
 Let's ask science.

 Patterns, Faces, and Other Brain-Friendly Visuals